 And until those years are over, my six brothers remain swans.

-I don’t have to seal up my lips with the threads of their unworn shirts.
+I don’t have to seal up my lips with the strands of hair they left in their combs.

 Spilling screams and curses of my own.
 What if my mind breaks?

 After all, aren’t all sisters fragile?
 Or is that only what brothers think?